Sugar Addiction - Symptoms, Causes, and How to Break Free

 6. You Eat or Binge on Sugar When Alone

-What Causes Our Sugar Addiction to Sugar?
+What Causes Us To Be Addicted to Sugar?

 It seems that smoking pops up in virtually every health issue.
-Smoking has been linked strongly to lung cancer, heart disease, chronic obstructive pulmonary disease (COPD), among others, and now it appears that smoking may have an effect on your taste buds as well.
+Smoking has been linked strongly to lung cancer, heart disease and chronic obstructive pulmonary disease (COPD), and now it appears that smoking may have an effect on your taste buds as well.
 A recent study of more than 60 smokers found that taste buds are greatly diminished as a result of regular smoking.
 It appears that the diminished taste buds may be due to a reduced blood circulation to the taste buds or tongue.
-So if you have been fighting sugar addiction or have noticed that you may be addicted to sugar, it is important to find ways to quit smoking.
+So, if you have been fighting sugar addiction or have noticed that you may be addicted to sugar, it is important to find ways to quit smoking.
 Smoking can affect your health in various ways, and regardless of how long you have smoked, quitting is the best thing for your health.
 Consider seeking professional help when you decide to quit as a way to make the process more successful.